Critical and Cultural Theory MA

 Cultural studies emerged as a discipline in the mid-20th century as a critical, scholarly response to the social movements of the time – anti-colonial struggles, the civil rights movement and feminism – and as a rigorous study of the relations between culture and class.

 The School of Fine Art, History of Art and Cultural Studies has an ambitious interdisciplinary purpose, an active fine art community, a critically and politically engaged social history of art degree and a dynamic museum studies course.
-While this rich context is one of its defining characteristics, this degree is not limited to a consideration of art and aesthetics.
+While this rich context is a defining characteristic, this degree is not limited to considering art and aesthetics.
 Our approach is also informed by other cultural forms, such as text, music and popular culture and critical traditions – from literary criticism and semiology to sound studies and new thinking on technology, gender, and the posthuman.

 The School houses parallax, published by Taylor & Francis, an internationally distributed journal of cultural theory and analysis.

-The first compulsory module, Cultural Theory, offers an introduction to key paradigms, focusing on theories of the commodity, language, discourse, subjectivity and sexuality.
+The first compulsory module, Cultural Theory, introduces key paradigms, focusing on the theories of the commodity, language, discourse, subjectivity and sexuality.

-In each semester, you will also have the opportunity to specialise when you choose from a range of optional modules.
+In each semester, you’ll also have the opportunity to specialise, choosing from a range of optional modules in areas such as aesthetics, deconstruction, and feminist studies.

-The skills you will develop, combined with the specialist knowledge built through your optional modules, will ultimately be focused in your dissertation ― an independent and self-devised research project, which you will undertake with the guidance of your supervisor.
+You’ll have the chance to use the skills you’ve developed, combined with the specialist knowledge built through your optional modules, in your dissertation - an independent research project, which you'll undertake with the guidance of your supervisor.

 Course structure